cinemagoer/cinemagoer/docs/devel/index.rst

   The helpers module contains functions and other goodies not directly used by the IMDbPY package, but that can be useful to develop IMDbPY-based programs.

-I wanted to stay independent from the source of the data for a given movie/person/character/company, and so the imdb.IMDb function returns an instance of a class that provides specific methods to access a given data source (web server, SQL database, etc.)
+I wanted to stay independent from the source of the data for a given movie/person/character/company, so the :func:`imdb.IMDb` function returns an instance of a class that provides specific methods to access a given data source (web server, SQL database, etc.).

-Unfortunately that means that the movieID in the Movie class, the personID in the Person class and the characterID in the Character class are dependent on the data access system used.
-So, when a Movie, a Person or a Character object is instantiated, the accessSystem instance variable is set to a string used to identify the used data access system.
+Unfortunately this means that the ``movieID`` in the :class:`Movie <imdb.Movie.Movie>` class, the ``personID`` in the :class:`Person <imdb.Person.Person>` class, and the ``characterID`` in the :class:`Character <imdb.Character.Character>` class depend on the data access system being used.
+So, when a movie, person, or character object is instantiated, the ``accessSystem`` instance variable is set to a string used to identify the used data access system.

 .. toctree::